-CWE-285: Improper Authorization
+CWE-862: Missing Authorization

-Weakness Prevalence High Consequences Security bypass Remediation Cost Low to Medium Ease of Detection Moderate

-Attack Frequency Often Attacker Awareness High
+Summary Weakness Prevalence High Consequences Security bypass Remediation Cost Low to Medium Ease of Detection Moderate Attack Frequency Often Attacker Awareness High

 Suppose you're hosting a house party for a few close friends and their guests.
 You invite everyone into your living room, but while you're catching up with one of your friends, one of the guests raids your fridge, peeks into your medicine cabinet, and ponders what you've hidden in the nightstand next to your bed.
 Software faces similar authorization problems that could lead to more dire consequences.
 If you don't ensure that your software's users are only doing what they're allowed to, then attackers will try to exploit your improper authorization and exercise unauthorized functionality that you only intended for restricted users.
+In May 2011, Citigroup revealed that it had been compromised by hackers who were able to steal details of hundreds of thousands of bank accounts by changing the account information that was present in fields in the URL; authorization would check that the user had the rights to access the account being specified.
+Earlier, a similar missing-authorization attack was used to steal private information of iPad owners from an AT&T site.